Lakulisha: Iconography and images

 Lakulisha images have also been found in Saurastra, Gujarat, and also in some parts of the eastern India.
 Some of the images depict Lakulisha as a naked yogi and he carries prayer beads, a club, a cup of human skull.
 Lakulisha is shown as accompanied by animals.
-Almost all of Lakulisha’s images appear as urdhav-linga (with an erect penis) but neither symbolizing fertility nor sexuality, but the refined energetic principles (Urdhva Retas) during Sāyaṇa or Asceticism.
+Almost all of Lakulisha's images appear as urdhav-linga (with an erect penis) but neither symbolizing fertility nor sexuality, but the refined energetic principles (Urdhva Retas) during Sāyaṇa or Asceticism.

 Image of Lakulisha have been found depicted on the walls of the large hall at Elephanta Caves, suggesting that the caves may have been associated with Pashupata Shaivism.
-Icons of Lakulisha have also been found on the Laxmaneswar group of Temples at Bhubaneswar, namely, the Satrughneswar, Bharateswar and Laxmaneswara temples.
+Icons of Lakulisha have also been found on the Laxmaneswar group of temples at Bhubaneswar, namely, the Satrughneswar, Bharateswar and Laxmaneswara temples.

+A rock-cut Shiva temple with bas reliefs of Ganapati and Lakulisa, carved by the seventh century Pandyas, is located at Arittapatti near Madurai.
+This temple is maintained by the Archeological Department of Tamil Nadu.

 Lakulisha carvings are also found on Kudavelly Sangameswara and Balabrahmeswara Swamy temples at Alampur, Gadwal Jogulamba district, Telangana.